-Private John Mallon Hamilton (5109896) served in 156th Battalion The Parachute Regiment, Army Air Corps during World War Two.
-He was the son of John Hamilton and Margaret Hamilton (née Mallon) of Belfast, Co.
-Antrim, and the husband of Robertena Hamilton of Belfast, Co.
-Antrim.
+Private John Mallon Hamilton (5109896) served in 156th Battalion The Parachute Regiment, Army Air Corps during the Second World War.
+He was the son of John Hamilton and Margaret Hamilton (née Mallon) of Belfast, and the husband of Robertena Hamilton of Belfast.

 John died of wounds on 21st September 1944 aged 26 years old during Operation Market Garden.
-He landed at drop zone DZ-Y, Ginkel Health on 18th September 1944 under heavy mortar fire.
-The following day, his battalion attempted to take the crossing at Wolfhezen.
-On 20th September 1944, Hamilton sustained injuries while fighting through the perimeter of Oosterbeek.
+He landed at drop zone DZ-Y, Ginkel Heath on 18th September 1944 under heavy mortar fire.
+The following day, his Battalion attempted to take the crossing at Wolfhezen.
+On 20th September 1944, Hamilton sustained injuries while fighting through the perimeter of Oosterbeek, Netherlands.
 Harry Bankhead mentioned his death in ‘Salute to the Steadfast’, a history of 151/156 Parachute Battalion.

 We were now heading north-east towards Valkenburglaan through more open woods.
 At 1200hrs, the 10th Battalion had broken clear and was reported to have reached Valkenburglaan in close touch with the Division’s perimeter.
 Progress became slower because the leading files were constantly exchanging fire with the encroaching Germans.